kfjahnke/envutil/README.md

 pixel will appear.
 Next, it figures out a 3D 'ray' coordinate which encodes the direction where the lookup should 'look for' content.
 This obviously depends on the target projection and the orientation of the virtual camera.
-With 'simple' interpolation - like the bilinear interpolation you get with --itp 1, the next step is to find a 2D coordinate into the source image which has the content corresponding to the given ray and interpolate a pixel value from the source image at that coordinate.
+With 'simple' interpolation - like the bilinear interpolation you get by default with --twine 1, the next step is to find a 2D coordinate into the source image which has the content corresponding to the given ray and interpolate a pixel value from the source image at that coordinate.